SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/tap_subscriber/README.md

 keeping every active stream in RAM would be unbounded.
 The finalized log is published to Kafka and immediately removed.
 Set `RETAIN_RAW_TAPS=true` only for diagnostics or replay experiments.

+Traffic activity is the arrival of any non-empty decoded downstream tap data.
+The subscriber updates only an activity timestamp; it does not count bytes or poll Envoy's listener-wide RX statistics.
+A partial JSON trace prevents quiet completion until it is completed or the absolute capture deadline expires.

 ## Broker outage behavior